What is Celiac Disease?

 Testing and diagnosis:

 Your doctor will recommend either endoscopy or capsule endoscopy, if the blood test results indicate celiac disease.
-This helps to analyse for damage to inner lining of the intestine by viewing your digestive tract.
+This helps to analyse for damage to villi by viewing your digestive tract.

 Treatment for celiac disease:

-Following a strict gluten free diet heals lining of your small intestine and cause symptoms to resolve.
+Following a strict gluten free diet heals villi in your small intestine and cause symptoms to resolve.
 Gluten free diet can also help prevent future complications and malignancies.
 A dietician will help you follow healthy gluten free diet.
 Consuming even small amount of gluten can damage your intestine.

 FAQ's :

-Celiac disease is a genetic disorder; HLA (human leukocyte antigen) genes are associated with the disease.
-HLA-DQ2 or HLA-DQ8 genes can lead to development of celiac disease.
-Genes along with environmental triggers like stress, illness, surgery, pregnancy, etc., can cause the disease.
+Celiac disease is a genetic disorder through HLA (human leukocyte antigen) gene.
+HLA genes are disease associated genes.
+You must have either the HLA-DQ2 or HLA-DQ8 genes, to develop celiac disease.
+Genes along with environmental triggers like stress, illness, surgery, pregnancy, etc, develops the disease

-Celiac disease is more common in people who have a family history.
-This means that if you have a family member (blood relation) who has celiac disease, you are more likely to get it.
+Celiac disease is more common in people who have a family history of it.
+This means that if you have a family (blood relation) who has celiac disease, you are more likely to get it.
 Up to 10% of family relatives of celiac disease patients develop this autoimmune disorder.

 Yes, genetic testing is available and is beneficial for family members and relatives of people diagnosed with celiac disease.
 This test examines your DNA and can tell the changes (mutations) in the disease-causing genes.

-Foods that contain gluten include: Wheat, Barley, Rye, Semolina, Soy sauce, Malt, Pasta, cereals, Processed food or preservatives, Modified food starch, etc.
+Foods that contain gluten include: Wheat, Barley, Rye, Semolina, Graham flour, Malt, Pasta, cereals, Processed food or preservatives, Modified food starch, etc.

 References: